geraud/access/README.md

 Bryan O'Sullivan for its configuration.
 Its language is inspired by configgy.
 Please refer to the module documentation for additional details; it has really neat features.

-There is one gotcha to be wary of: in the command section, entries starting with a single dollar sign "$" will need to be escaped by "$$".
+There is one gotcha to be aware of: in the command section, entries starting with a single dollar sign "$" will need to be escaped by "$$".

 The configuration is loaded from `$HOME/.accessrc`